 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care The Planning Council The Annual Plan continues to be coordinated with the CoC and the city to ensure that housing needs are consistent with the Five-Year Consolidated Plan to provide services to the most vulnerable populations in the area.
-Analysis of Impediments to Fair Housing Norfolk Department of Housing and Community Development The 2022 Analysis of Impediments to Fair housing identifies factors that limit equal access to rental housing and homeownership and recommends several programs that are supported in this Annual Plan, including Owner-Occupied Rehabilitation, fair housing education and testing and homebuyer assistance.
+Continuum of Care Annual Plan The Planning Council The Annual Plan continues to be coordinated with the CoC and the city to ensure that housing needs are consistent with the Five-Year Consolidated Plan to provide services to the most vulnerable populations in the area.
+NRHA Annual Plan NRHA The Annual Plan continues to show consistency with the NRHA Annual Plan to ensure that housing needs are aligned to address public housing needs.